exasol/public-knowledgebase/Database-Features/zone-map-usage-optimizer-question.md

     VALUES BETWEEN 1 AND 40000001;
 ```

-We also include the following data to better explain the optimizer’s decisions:
+We also include the following data to better explain the engine’s decisions:

 ```sql
 INSERT INTO TEST.T1 VALUES